ShawnAlisson/theMessenger/README.md

   <h3 align="center">theMessenger</h3>

   <p align="center">
     theMessenger is a free messaging service that allows you to stay connected with your friends and family.
-It is now part of the <a href="https://challenjeu.ir">Challenjeu</a> and updates on this repo are released in longer periods.
-You can access Challenjeu Messenger from <a href="https://challenjeu.ir/messenger">here</a>!
+It is now part of the <a href="https://challenjeu.com">Challenjeu</a> and updates on this repo are released in longer periods.
   </p>
 </div>